Shopping cart

 Credits: 3 credits

-JAPN 306: Extensive Reading through Manga
+JAPN 306: Readings in Manga

-In this course, the emphasis is put on acquiring the skill to enjoy reading content without translation.
-Students will review and learn Japanese structures and expressions, and have the opportunity to explore colloquialisms, speech styles, onomatopoeia, contractions, interjections, and other elements of speech.
-The class also will incorporate individual reading activities such as oral reading sessions, timed reading, speed reading and book discussion groups.
-We will also explore how Japanese scripts such Hiragana, Katakana, and Kanji as well as Roman alphabets are integrated in manga.
+This course aims to enhance students’ reading skills in Japanese as well as in the other three main areas of language learning (speaking, listening, and writing) through the use of the extensive reading (a.k.a.
+Graded reading) method with manga in Japanese.
+In this course, the emphasis is put on acquiring the skill needed to enjoy reading content without translation.
+Students will review and learn Japanese structures and expressions as well as have the opportunity to explore colloquialisms, speech styles, onomatopoeia, contractions, interjections, and other elements of speech.
+The class also will incorporate individual reading activities such as oral reading sessions, timed reading, speed reading, and book discussion groups.
+We will also explore how Japanese scripts such Hiragana, Katakana, and Kanji, as well as Roman alphabets, are integrated in manga.
 Our primary textbooks will be manga in Japanese; however, some additional readings in English will be given to students as a point of reference for the course lectures.
 The classes will primarily be conducted in Japanese.
+Counts as a CAS Global & Cultural Diversity course.
 Prereq: JAPN 202 with a C or higher.

-Dates:
+Dates: Online course

 Session: Online